How to Collect Comic Books

 This comic book, which was published in 1938, is considered the comic book that began the genre of superheroes.

-Comic books can be bought in any comics store.
+Comic books can be bought or sold in any local comic book store.

 Today, most comic book trade is done online.
-Websites like eBay or Amazon is a good place to start.
+Websites like eBay and Amazon are a good place to start.